 How to curate quality datasets for machine learning is the title of a workshop that will be conducted by a couple of ML engineers from Twitter, Inc. during Algorithm 2022.
 They are the authors of Sculpting Data for ML.

 Registration for workshop and for the conference itself is now open.
 The workshop has a limited number of tickets, so hurry and register if you want to guarantee yourself a spot.
 To reserve your ticket(s), click on that big red button.

 Want to register using your favorite cryptocurrency?
 We’re on your side.
 Just click that button to email us to begin the process.
 We’ll respond pronto.

-If you would like to sponsor Algorithm Conference or have an exhibit space during the conference, click that button to email us.
-We’ll respond pronto!
+Want to sponsor Algorithm 2021 or have an exhibit space during the conference?
+Click that button to view the sponsorship prospectus.

-Algorithm Conference will take place at the University of Texas at Dallas, 800 W Campbell Road, Richardson, TX 75080.
+Algorithm 2021 will take place at the University of Texas at Dallas, 800 W Campbell Road, Richardson, TX 75080.